YourWishes/JsonSharp/README.md

 In this case I would make the assumption that `test` is a `byte`, since it is the most likely.
 If test was changed to be 1000, then the parser would asume `test` is a `short`.

-Other times this can be an issue besides numbers is arrays...
+Other times that this can be an issue besides numbers is arrays...
-Given that we were using a `List<string>` on our `Person.cs` class, it was stored as a `string[]` when unserialized, this is because the parser assumes arrays by default... so you will need to conver the resulting array back to a list when unserializing.
+Given that we were using a `List<string>` on our `Person.cs` class, it was stored as a `string[]` when unserialized, this is because the parser assumes arrays by default... so you will need to convert the resulting array back to a list when unserializing.

 I will work on this library from time to time, however it's not a major priority for me right now, send me an email (dominic@domsplace.com) if you need something added/changed/fixed urgently and I'll see to it asap.